upstarter/master_proxy/README.md

 # MasterProxy

-Generate a mix umbrella project that proxies web requests on a single port to multiple apps underneath the umbrella.
+Generate a mix umbrella project that proxies web requests to multiple apps underneath the umbrella.

 The aim of this project is to create a code generation schematic for specialized high-performance umbrella clusters.